charmed-kubernetes/kubernetes-docs/pages/k8s/upgrade-notes.md

 The `kubernetes-control-plane:ceph-client` relation is being deprecated.

-Investment in ceph integration continues, but in the `ceph-csi` charm which integrates ceph with kubernetes.
+Investment in Ceph integration continues, but in the `ceph-csi` charm which integrates Ceph with Kubernetes.

-After upgrading the kubernetes-control-plane charm, the charm may enter `blocked` status with the message:
+After upgrading the `kubernetes-control-plane` charm, the charm may enter `blocked` status with the message:
 `ceph-client relation deprecated, use ceph-csi charm instead`.